June 13, 2014

 The event was attended by a Lao delegation, including Dr. Somchanh Xaysida, Deputy Director of the Department of Training and Research of the Ministry of Health (MoH); Dr. Anan Sadpraseuth, Head of the Obstetrics and Gynecology Department (MoH), Midwifery Teachers from Champassak and Xieng Khouang Public Health Schools and officials from the UNFPA Lao PDR Country Office.

 According to the report, Laos has made substantial progress on midwifery in recent years with at least 670 midwives trained and deployed by 2012, however only 19% of the national estimated need for sexual, reproductive, maternal and newborn care is met.
 The report also highlights the need for a national legislation recognizing midwifery as an autonomous profession.
-Executive Summary of the report and Lao PDR fact sheet.
+State of the World Midwifery 2014 - Lao Version

 Midwives have a crucial role to play in the achievement of the Millennium Development Goals (MDGs) 4 (decrease child death) and 5 (increase maternal health).
 When educated to international standards and within a fully functional health system, they can provide about 90 per cent of the essential care to women and newborns and can potentially reduce maternal and newborn deaths by two thirds.